bqqbarbhg/dorfbook/README.md

 ### Requirements

 Python 2.x is required to run the tests.
-It should be included in most operating systems except windows.
+It should be included in most operating systems except Windows.
 To install on Windows you can download it at https://www.python.org/downloads/

 Also the following Python libraries are required: